Phuong-Le/msa-nf/README.md

 Once you have installed Nextflow, run it locally or on your favourite cluster:

 ```
-nextflow run run_analysis.nf
+nextflow run run_analysis.nf -profile docker
 ```

+If you don't have *docker* installed, you can also use *conda* or *singularity* profiles.
 The pipeline should run everything and produce all the results automatically.
 In the [run_analysis.nf](run_analysis.nf) file various parameters can be specified.
-Switching *SIM* dataset to *SIMrand* and *params.signature_prefix* to *sigRandom* would allow running the pipeline for a sample dataset generated with random signatures (more info below).
+For example, switching *SIM* dataset to *SIMrand* and *params.signature_prefix* to *sigRandom* would allow running the pipeline for a sample dataset generated with random signatures (more info below).

 ## Running manually